marmelab/universal.css/README.md

 Bootstrap V4 recently introduced [spacing utility classes](https://v4-alpha.getbootstrap.com/utilities/spacing/) like `m-t-1` (which translates to `margin-top: 1rem!important`), and we thought we'd expand this idea to more classes.

-Maybe we don't need universal when Bootstrap V4 is out, include [display](https://v4-alpha.getbootstrap.com/utilities/display-property/) utility, and boostrap is universal.
-Just some more [colors](https://v4-alpha.getbootstrap.com/utilities/colors/)

 **Is this a joke?**

 Of course it's a joke.
 Use [semantic CSS class names](http://maintainablecss.com/).